-Safeguarding Children Policy
+Westmorland County FA Safeguarding Children's Policy

-The Sussex County Football Association continues to be committed to ensuring all necessary steps are taken to protect from harm children and young people (CYP) who participate in grassroots football.
+The Westmorland County FA continues to be committed to ensuring all necessary steps are taken to protect from harm children and young people (CYP) who participate in grassroots football.

 Everyone involved in football needs to understand the individual and collective responsibility they undertake when working with CYP.
-It is clear that working together and giving young people a voice makes a difference when it comes to having effective safeguards in football.
+It's clear that together and giving young people a voice makes a difference when it comes to having effective safeguards in football.

-It is essential that everyone is clear about how to report a concern about the welfare of a child or young person.
+It's essential that everyone is clear about how to report a concern about the welfare of a child or young person.
 In short this means following the guidelines set out in this policy.
-Further support and guidance can be obtained through the County Designated Safeguarding Officer or the Senior Safeguarding Lead.
+Further support and guidance can be obtained through your club or league welfare officer (CWO or LWO) and County FA Designated Safeguarding Officer (CFA DSO).
+This essential network of WOs is further supported by The FA's safeguarding team at Wembley.

-It is not your responsibility to decide if abuse is taking place, but it is your responsibility to report any concerns you may have.
+Remember it's not your responsibility to decide if abuse is taking place, but it is your responsibility to report any concerns you may have.